lrusso/Nintendo/README.md

 * Pauses and resumes the game if the window is on focus or not.
 * Progressive Web App compatible with Android and iOS devices.

-# This Nintendo emulator has mobile compatibility
+# This emulator has mobile compatibility

 ![alt screenshot](https://raw.githubusercontent.com/lrusso/Nintendo/master/Nintendo2.png)